-Our success is substantially dependent upon the retention and the continued performance of our key executives, including Carl Vogel (President and Chief Executive Officer) and Derek Chang (Executive Vice President of Finance and Strategy and interim co-Chief Financial Officer).
-The loss of the services of any of our key executives could adversely affect our growth, financial condition and results of operations.
+Our success is substantially dependent upon the retention and the continued performance of our management team.
+The loss of the services of a significant portion of our management team could disrupt our operations and adversely affect our growth, financial condition and results of operations.